fergusdixon/payfast-sdk-php/.github/PULL_REQUEST_TEMPLATE.md

 ...

-Notify the following people: @darrynten
+Notify the following people: @fergusdixon